luke-beep/all-about-windows/README.md

 - **Reboot.**

-- Run NVCleanStall and build the driver using these settings;
+- Run NVCleanStall and build the driver using these settings - This step is optional, the latest debloated drivers can be found here: **[LukeHjo_531.79.exe](/drivers/LukeHjo_531.79.exe)**.

 <p>
 	<img src="/assets/nvcleanstall_guide.jpg" alt="NVCleanstall" /></a>